Menu

 In Summary:

-For bad credit applicants looking to get a mortgage approved, the key lies in lowering your risk to lenders.
-One of the best ways to do that is through the Help to Buy scheme, as that’ll get you a funding boost.
+For bad-credit applicants seeking mortgage approval, the key lies in reducing their risk to lenders.
+One of the best ways to do that is through the Help to Buy scheme, which’ll give you a funding boost.
 For lenders, it means they don’t need to lend as much to you, and for you, it’s only a 5% deposit to buy a home.

-The downside, though, is it’s only for new build homes.
+The downside, though, is that it’s only for new build homes.